irgroup-classrooms/individual-assignments-Nadja890/assignments/02/linuxjourney.md

 Quiz
 How do you rename a file called cat to dog?= mv cat dog Exercises
-Rename a file, then move that file to a different directory.= $ mv textfile.txt text,
+Rename a file, then move that file to a different directory.= $ mv textfile.txt text, mv /c/Git\ hub/text /c/Users/nadja/OneDrive/Bilder

+12